PragmaticSwift/PragmaticSwift/2017-04-server-side-swift.html.markdown

 ```
 *The Middleware's only method.*

-Through this method, a middleware takes the request, modifies it (or not) accordingly, then either passes it to the next responder (which can be another middleware, or an endpoint handler), which returns a response, modifies it (or not) accordingly, either directly creates and returns a response.
+Through this method, a middleware takes the request, modifies it (or not) accordingly, then either passes it to the next responder (which can be another middleware or an endpoint handler), which returns a response, modifies it (or not) accordingly, either directly creates and returns a response.
 We'll see each of these cases in the examples to follow.

 First on the stack, the `RedirectMiddleware`: